Towards reliable electrical measurements of superconducting devices inside a transmission electron microscope: Experimental details

 The TEM sample holder has 8 electrical feedthroughs, four of which were connected \textit{via} a breakout box for four-probe resistance measurements.
 A circuit diagram of the setup is shown in Fig.~S2.
 A lock-in amplifier was used for resistance measurements to improve the measurement sensitivity (Fig.~\ref{fig:equipment}(b)).
 An excitation current of 100~nA–1~$\mu$A was applied through the outer contacts (1 and 4; see Fig.~\ref{fig:equipment}(c)) while measuring the voltage across the device (contacts 2 and 3).
 Additional switches and shunt resistors were added to the grounding box (Fig.~\ref{fig:equipment}(b)) to protect the device from spurious electrostatic discharges.
 Electrical connections between the TEM grid and the grid cartridge are made through wire bonding (Fig.~\ref{fig:equipment}(d) and inset).
 With 8 electrical feedthroughs available, the connections to each of the four contacts on the TEM grid was doubled in case any of the wire bonds broke during the experiments.
 Spring contacts on the top lid of the sample holder then connect to the contact pads on the grid cartridge.
 An inbuilt Cernox thermometer (Lake Shore Cryotronics, USA), shown in Fig.~\ref{fig:equipment}(d), was used to measure the temperature of the holder.
 The temperature and resistance were logged automatically using custom Python scripts.

-Electrical properties were measured prior to TEM experiments in a dedicated cryostat for electrical transport measurements with calibrated temperature control-- a Physical Property Measurement System (PPMS, DynaCool, Quantum Design, USA) using a lock-in technique with an excitation current of 10~µA.
+Electrical properties were also evaluated in a dedicated cryostat for electrical transport measurements with calibrated temperature control--a Physical Property Measurement System (PPMS, DynaCool, Quantum Design, USA) using a lock-in technique with an excitation current of 10~µA.
 In the PPMS, the sample chamber wall is cooled, minimizing thermal radiation exchange between the device and chamber walls.
 For these measurements, the grid cartridges were wire-bonded to PPMS-compatible chips.
 The wire bonds between the TEM grid and the grid cartridge were identical for the PPMS and TEM measurements.